-- Pretty much all of Telltale's games are like this, except CSI: Crime Scene Investigation, the darker parts of Tales of Monkey Island, maybe Wallace & Gromit's Grand Adventures, and of course The Walking Dead.
-The sheer amount of dialogue, descriptions, and The Dev Team Thinks of Everything makes all the other games loaded with jokes.
+- Many of Telltale's games are like this.
 A good example is the miscellaneous items in Stinky's in the second season of Sam & Max.
 Not only does every item have its own humorous description, but for the first three episodes, the description changes each episode.

 - This trope is comparatively rare in shorter works like webcomics and newspaper comics, but VG Cats stands out as an example—it often doesn't even have a punchline in the proper sense, ending the strip when it's out of jokes on the subject.